NdAbdulsalaam/Faulty_Air_Quality_Sensor_Challenge/README.md

+# Faulty-Air-Quality_Sensor_Challenge

-## Introduction
+## Overview
-To develop a classification model to identify a device has an off set fault or not, regardless of the device.
-This model can be used to automatically flag a device that is returning faulty data.
+Developing a multi-class classification model to identify and classify faults according to their categories specified.
+The model can be used by AirQo to automatically flag a device that is returning faulty data.

-## Dataset Overview
+## About the data
 The datasets used are into three categories
 - Train.csv: This is the dataset that was used to train the model, it contains the target.
 - Test.csv: This is the dataset on which the model was applied to, it resembles Train.csv but without the target column.